alextleach/hello-world/README.md

 # hello-world
-my first repository on GitHub
-100% perfect boy.
+my first repository on GitHub. by Alex, a 100% perfect boy.